Funding in Africa

 Eligibility: Individuals from any African country

 Pro Helvetia Johannesburg has for some time been investing in transnational collaborations, exchanges and joint projects among organisations and creative practitioners operating across the SADC region, with support from the Swiss Agency for Development and Cooperation (SDC).
-Our investments are focused on projects, networks and platforms that have a shared interest in building a stronger regional creative fabric.
+Their investments are focused on projects, networks and platforms that have a shared interest in building a stronger regional creative fabric.
+For the current phase of the programme (2018 – 2020) ANT Mobility Funding has been separated into two distinct and more focused streams.
+The first is directed at individual artists and arts practitioners; and the second to bands, performing arts companies, collectives, festivals and arts organisations generally.
 The geographical scope is the SADC region, see the full list of eligible countries here.

 Organisation Mondiale de la Francophonie

 Artists from French-speaking countries can be eligible for support to take part in festivals, exhibitions, trainings (in certain cases) in the fields of visual arts and performing arts.
 Read more about the programmes here.
 The organization offers diverse programs addressing mobility of artists, professional training, and structuring of cultural spaces.

 Eligibility: Individuals from French-speaking countries in the South (inc. African countries).